 This page is for guidance on comments.
 It is not a comments page.
 Please note that comments to the Exit Euthanasia Blog are moderated.
 There may be a short delay before your comments are attended to.
 Additionally, please be aware of our Guidelines:

 1. Comments on any Blog posts are welcome, both supportive and critical, for or against euthanasia and self-deliverance, but they should follow the tone of the post.
 Not all comments are published and the editor’s decision is final.
 ‘Blog posts’ means the dated posts on the main page, the one marked Home on the main toolbar.
-We will not in future be publishing comments on this page or elsewhere, only comments on the Blog.
+We don’t encourage you to post comments on this page or elsewhere, only comments on the Blog.

 2. Comments should address the post in question, and add something to other readers’ experience.
 Comments that are not about the subject in the post or considered relevant may be deleted.
 If you are simply opposed to euthanasia, this is not the place to let off steam.